acweathersby/sherpa/src/web/doc/content/docs/grammar/grammar.md

         |   num
 ```

-Note in the second production `|  num` we do not need to apply a parse action, as Hydrocarbon will automatically pass the value of
+Note in the second non-terminal `|  num` we do not need to apply a parse action, as Hydrocarbon will automatically pass the value of
-number primitive when it completed the production `<> num > g:num^number f:r { parseInt(number + "") }`
+number primitive when it completed the non-terminal `<> num > g:num^number f:r { parseInt(number + "") }`

-> By default, Hydrocarbon will return the last symbol within a production body when it recognizes that body.
+> By default, Hydrocarbon will return the last symbol within a non-terminal body when it recognizes that body.

-Likewise, the value of num in `... \+ num^operandB ...` is the numeric literal that was created when the production `num` was completed.
+Likewise, the value of num in `... \+ num^operandB ...` is the numeric literal that was created when the non-terminal `num` was completed.

 Now our grammar looks like this: